Critical-Hit/engine/README.md

 1. Type "environment variables" into the Start Menu search menu to access Environment Variables.
 1. If Path already exists in User variables, edit it and add "C:\premake4\bin;" to the front.
 If Path doesn't exist, create a new variable with "Path" for the name and "C:\premake4\bin" for the value.

+If you do not already have Python installed (you can check with python --version), install it from [here](http://python.org/downloads), and add "C:\Pythonxx;" where xx is the verion you installed (34 for python 3.4) to your PATH user environment variable as described above.

 OpenGL is statically linked in Visual Studio and GLFW is statically linked in the project source, so installing them separately is not required.

 Generate the Visual Studio Project and run the build: